 Cooking From Scratch

-This one seems to be less and less common these days.
+This one seems to be less and less common these days so it is deemed one of our 7 vintage skills.
 Many people opt to use re-heatable foods or frozen entrees for meals over cooking from scratch.
 It is much more convenient however it is hands down more nutritious and much more delicious to enjoy food in its freshest state.

 That is to cook it from scratch.
 The practice of cooking from scratch over not is something that develops over time.
 There was a time in my cooking that more than half my ingredients would come from jars or boxes.
 This was the norm of what I saw other women doing around me.
 So I naturally thought this was cooking as it was meant to be.